-POLICY CS11: Gypsy and Traveller Accommodation
+Gypsy and Traveller Accommodation

-- 8.130 Ipswich has 43 permanent pitches for Gypsies and Travellers at present, and the Gypsy, Traveller, Travelling Showpeople and Boat Dwellers Accommodation Needs Assessment (ANA) 2017 identifies the Borough's needs to 2036.
+- 8.139 Local housing authorities will continue to decide how best to undertake their duties to assess the needs of all their residents and those who resort in their area.
+This will be in accordance with the legal obligations in the Equality Act 2010.
+National planning policy for Gypsies and Travellers is set out in Planning Policy for Traveller Sites (2015) and requires planning authorities to use their evidence to plan positively to meet the needs of Gypsies & Travellers and Travelling Show People and Boat People. - 8.1298.140 Ipswich has 43 permanent pitches for Gypsies and Travellers at present, and the Gypsy, Traveller,Travelling Showpeople and Boat Dwellers Accommodation Needs Assessment (ANA) 2017 identifies the Borough's needs to 2036.
 In addition, national guidance requires the Core Strategy to include a criteria based policy to guide the siting and location of sites for Gypsies and Travellers.
 The accommodation needs of Gypsies and Travellers need to be considered alongside those of the 'settled' population.
-The revised national Planning Policy for Traveller Sites, published in August 2015, amends the definition of Gypsies and Travellers for planning purposes to exclude those who have ceased travelling permanently. - 8.131 Work is being undertaken with neighbouring authorities, the County Council and the Gypsy community to identify possible sites to meet the need to provide additional pitches in the Ipswich Strategic Planning Area.
+The revised national Planning Policy for Traveller Sites, published in August 2015, amends the definition of Gypsies and Travellers for planning purposes to exclude those who have ceased travelling permanently. - 8.1308.141 Work is being undertaken with neighbouring authorities, the County Council and the Gypsy community to identify possible sites to meet the need to provide additional pitches in the Ipswich Strategic Planning Area.
 The policy will provide the context for the ongoing provision of pitches over the plan period.